Do you like

 beaten by their caregivers repeat the abusive behavior toward their own children.

-Generation after generation of children are beaten because that is all the parents
+Generation after generation of children is beaten because that is all the parents

 know.
 It is a painful horrible pattern that never ends.
 You are making a commitment